 London virtual tours: Are they worth it?

-Just because we are in lockdown, doesn’t mean that we cannot indulge in virtual travel.
+Just because you may not be able to visit a destination, doesn’t mean that we cannot indulge in virtual travel.

 These virtual tours of London’s top sights vary hugely in their quality and in the depth of information provided.
 As might be expected, most of these are very visual experiences at the expense of contextual information about what you are looking at.